Windows in the Arts

 Featured artists: Nicole Ahland, Jessica Backhaus, Peter Braunholz, Elisabeth Brockmann, Thomas Demand, Sven Fennema, Caroline von Grone, Jens Hausmann, Sibylle Hoessler, Aino Kannisto, Barbara Klemm, Fritz Klemm, Karin Kneffel, Bernd Lieven, Annette Schröter, Lynn Silverman, Melanie Wiora, Julia Willms und Arnold von Wedemeyer

-Admission is free for children and teenagers in education up to the
+Free admission for children and teenagers up to the age of 18,